Jbleezy/BO1-Reimagined/README.md

 * Jump pad in Receiving Bay now only pushes players upwards
 * Excavator sounds no longer linked to FPS
 * Teleporter sounds no longer linked to FPS
+* Announcer tells you when entering a new zone through the airlocks if the zone is not outside

 #### No Man's Land
 * Current No Man's Land round displayed in black where the round number normally is